-- Contact members of the group and decide on an appropriate place to meet - · Liaise to determine what actions should be taken - · Consider who will be affected and where - Activate community warning systems i.e. phone tree, emergency vehicle PA's - Consider the location of a control point / centre - Consider the establishment of Civil Defence Community Centres - Notify the emergency operations centre (EOC) of what actions have been taken by phoning the Far North District Council
+- Contact members of the response group and meet at the Hikurangi Community Hall. - Liaise to determine what actions should be taken - Consider who will be affected and where - Activate community warning systems i.e. phone tree, door to door contact - Consider the location of a control point / centre - Consider the establishment of Civil Defence Community Centres - Notify the emergency operations centre (EOC) of what actions have been taken by phoning the Whangarei District Council 0800 932 463.